liuhao-cn/fastSHT/README.md

 ## 1.2) Quick installation

-A quick installation can be done by following these steps.
-For details and customization, please read 2) and 3).
+A quick installation can be done by the steps below, which is a full installation with both CPU and GPU (without docker).
 ```
 git clone https://github.com/liuhao-cn/fastSHT.git